(click images to see larger ones)

 Hibbertia bracteata

-An erect shrub about 1m tall.
+An erect shrub to about 1m tall.

-It has around 16 stamens and 2 carpels.
+It has 10 to 16 stamens and 2 carpels.

-image, help identify it.
+Its prickly leaves help identify it.

 Epacris genus